Staffing best practices for a Splunk deployment

 For more about these roles, see Roles best practices.

 Guidelines for creating a staffing model

 Create a resource that identifies who is on your Splunk team and the roles they fulfill.
 Post it in a place where stakeholders and team members can access it easily.
 Include contact information, such as an email link and a picture, so people know who to look for and where they are located.
 Consider this as information you share on your communication portal.
-For more information about a communication plan, see In Depth: Communication Plan for the Splunk CoE.
+For more information about a communication plan, see Communication best practices.